This article helps you:

 - If desired, you may choose to add optional settings under Advanced Model Configuration.
 This section allows you to further define your starting cohort by either including or excluding specific user properties.
 Click Add Feature under Include or Exclude to search for user properties to further define your starting cohort.
 Click Save.

-Give your prediction a name and add a brief description.
-Then click Save**.** It will take about an hour for Amplitude Audiences to build your prediction.
-You’ll receive an email when the process is done.
+- Give your prediction a name and add a brief description.
+Then click Save.
+It takes about an hour for Amplitude Audiences to build your prediction.
+Amplitude sends you an email when the prediction is ready.

 Analyze your prediction